Positive Psychology Foundations

 “I would recommend the Positive Psychology Foundations course to anyone who wants to take responsibility for their own happiness.
 The course encourages action as well as contemplation… if you follow the very simple practical tools that are recommended on the course you can’t fail to improve your own wellbeing and hopefully the wellbeing of those around you too.”
 Laura Knightly Brown

-The course was originally based on the Happiness Training Plan, the audio programme that Miriam & Chris produced in 2008.
-The course, just like the audiobook, is designed to have an anti-depressant effect, to help raise AND recover wellbeing.
-Our first group in 2014 spanned the globe from west coast Canada to east coast Australia.
+The Positive Psychology Foundations grew out of the Happiness Training Plan, the audiobook produced in 2008.
+The Foundations, just like the audiobook, are designed to raise AND recover wellbeing.
+Our first cohort in 2014 spanned the globe from North America to Australia.
 Our 2nd group stretched from the American Mid-West to India & Singapore.
 Our 3rd group in 2015 went from Iceland in the north to Argentina in the south.
 The 4th and 5th cohorts in 2016 and 2017 spanned the globe again.
 Previous participants have described the course as “life-changing” and a “transformative” experience.
-Read the feedback from the Class of 2017 , Class of 2018, Class of 2019 and Class of 2020.
+Read the feedback from the Class of 2017 , Class of 2018, Class of 2019, Class of 2020 and Class of 2021.